MicrosoftDocs/architecture-center/docs/example-scenario/automotive/dataops-reference-architecture.md

+# Data Operations Reference Architecture for Autonomous Vehicle Operations (AVOps)

-This architecture provides guidance and recommendations for developing data operations for an automated driving solution.
+This architecture provides guidance and recommendations for developing data operations and data management (DataOps) for an automated driving solution.
+DataOps is one of the building block of the Microsoft AVOps reference architecture.

 ## Architecture

 ![DataOps Reference architecture.](.\images\solution-kit.png)